Meet the people (and dogs) of Sunnyside Sports.

 Mechanic.
 Since March, 2017.

-Jordan is our summer rental bike mechanic.
+Jordan has moved from our summertime- temporary-mechanic stable into our year-round barn.
 He loves bikes in all shapes and sizes, and is a natural with a wrench.
 You can spot Jordan by the pink unicorn flair on his shirt.
 Yeah, he fits right in.

 Mechanic.
 Since 1991.